What is Emotional AI?

 Machines that learn

 The rise of technical interest in emotional life is indivisible from the increase in applications of AI and machine learning methods.
 While it is true these technologies are undergoing a hype cycle, this should not detract from the fact that they are here to stay.
 The key connection with emotions is that machine-learning techniques allow computers to extrapolate patterns from emotional behaviour, classify and adapt to new circumstances.
-This means that software applications become more accurate in predicting and making judgements about emotional behaviour without being explicitly programmed.
-As per the list above, input features might be facial expressions, voice samples, biofeedback data or in-world VR behaviour, and the output features are likely to be classified emotional states.
-Just think of how this might apply to media content, digital agents, devices and things we encounter in our environments!
+Input data might be facial expressions, voice samples, biofeedback data or in-world VR behaviour, and the output features are likely to be classified emotional states.

 Machine-readable human life: OK or not?

-As many of the publications contained on this site point out, this comes with benefits.
+As many of the publications contained on this site point out, there are potential benefits of these technologies.
 Simply put, stuff works better.
-On the other hand what is proposed is making human emotional life machine-readable.
+Gaming for example benefits from biometrics inputs.
+On the other hand, what is proposed is to make human emotional life machine-readable by a range of devices and contexts for diverse purposes (e.g. personal, commercial and security).
 Is this OK?
 If so, on what terms?
 If not, precisely why?
 See section on critical issues.

 Russell, S. and Norvig, P. (2010) Artificial Intelligence: A Modern Approach (3rd ed).
 Englewood Cliffs, NJ: Prentice Hall. p. viii